josephlyr/RDAI-AI-in-Production/README.md

 ## Overview

 This project implements a text summarisation API using FastAPI and the `facebook/bart-large-cnn` model from Hugging Face’s transformers library.
 The API enables users to submit text input and receive a concise summary based on configurable parameters for summary length.
 The application is containerized using Docker.
-This allows it to run consistently across different environments without dependency conflicts.
-Once deployed, the container exposes the API on port 8000, allowing users to interact via RESTful requests or use the Swagger UI for testing.
+This allows it to run consistently across different environments.
+Once deployed, the container exposes the API on port 8000, allowing the user to interact via RESTful requests or use the Swagger UI for testing.

 ## Model